 No screening recommendations currently exist for routine evaluation of hearing.
 Hearing screening is performed when requested, when conditions occur that increase risk for hearing loss, or when mandated by state or local laws.
 All hearing screening programs should be conducted under the supervision of an audiologist holding the American Speech-Language-Hearing Association’s (ASHA) Certificate of Clinical Competence.

 Adults should be screened at least every 10 years through age 50 and at three-year intervals thereafter (ASHA, 2009).
-Most patients with multiple myeloma are older adults with a median age at diagnosis between ages 68–70.
+Most patients with multiple myeloma are older adults with a median age at diagnosis between ages 68 to 70.
 Education and communication between patients and healthcare providers is crucial.
 Hearing loss represents a significant barrier to accurate evaluation and management of the disease process in these individuals.

 Addiction and Substance Abuse